koen84/elrond-go-scripts-v2/README.md

 SSHPORT="22"
 ```

-- target_ips - create this file inside the scripts folder abd add all of your remote machines ips inside (with newline after each one)
+- target_ips - you must create this file inside the scripts folder.
+Add all of your remote machines ips inside (with newline after each one)
-- .identity - create this file inside the scripts configs folder and add your PEM (ssh keys) name and path using this format:
+- .identity - you must create this file inside the scripts configs folder and add your PEM (ssh keys) name and path using this format:
 ```
 PEM="<PATH TO YOUR SERVER ACCESS KEY>/<ACCESS KEY NAME>"
 ```